 |Globe & Mail||Yes||Yes||Yes||See note 5 below||Yes|

 Notes about the table

-- Recent issues of the print magazines & newspapers we carry in Burnaby are in the Current Journals/Newspapers area on the north side of the 6th floor of our W.A.C.
-Bennett Library.
+- In our Burnaby library (WAC Bennett Library), recent issues of the print newspapers (G&M and NYT) we carry are in the Current Newspapers area on the north side of the 6th floor.
+Current print issues of the Economist magazine are in our Print Journals area, also on the 6th floor.

 - In cases where we've indicated that PDF copies are available, they are page images: copies of exactly what you would see if you were to read the print version of the publication.